vaio2005/documentation/docs/index.md

 *   Stable internet connection, wired is highly preferred
 *   Port forward capable modem/router (for online multiplayer)

+Please keep in mind to <u>NOT</u> start MC Server Soft in the download folder.
+Extract it somewhere else (desktop for example).

 ## Contribute to official documentation

 You are welcome to click on the “Edit this Page” button (pencil icon) on any page to propose a change in the official documentation whenever you see something that you think can be improved.